GitKraken Desktop Documentation

 Note:

-A webhook will be set up on the selected repository in order to trigger when saving the automation.
+A webhook will be set up on the selected repository to trigger events when the automation is saved.

 Conditions